yext/bazel-terraform-rules/README.md

 terraform_module(
     name = "mymodule",
+    srcs_tf = glob(["*.tf"]),
     terraform_executable = "@terraform_toolchain-1.2.0//:terraform_executable",
 )
 ```

 The above example will create a module called "mymodule", using Terraform version 1.2.0.
+The `srcs_tf` accepts any ".tf" files to include
+in your module.
+These files will be flattened into a single directory for the module.
+For files with other extensions, use `srcs_other` - these
-All `.tf` files in the directory will
+files will not be flattened and their directory structure will be preserved.
-be included in your module's sources automatically.

 ## Running Terraform